kikibean/clinicalbert_replication/README.md

       -2days
         -test.csv
 ```
 Data file is expected to have column "TEXT", "ID" and "Label" (Note chunks, Admission ID, Label of readmission) as in data/good_datasets/fold1/.

-TEXT field is blanked out.
+# clinicalBERT
 ### Pre-training from BERT-Base checkpoints
 Mainly used modified code from [BERT repo](https://github.com/google-research/bert).